weslley-oliveira/weslley-oliveira/README.md

 ### Welcome to my GitHub <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="20px">

-Enthusiast of the best web & mobile development technologies.
+I'm passionate about human-machine interaction, being able to create these interactions is my job and also a hobby.

-- I'm from São Paulo - Brazil
+A brazilian guy from São Paulo living in London.
-- Living in London - Uk

 ### Bachelor in Computer Engineer
 Methodist University of São Paulo - São Paulo